-How To Talk To Hospitals was founded to help those caring for a sick loved one feel more equipped, informed, and confident about advocating and ensuring quality care.
+How To Talk To Hospitals was created to help those dealing with an illness or caring for a sick loved one feel more equipped, informed, and confident about advocating and ensuring quality care.

 Does this sound familiar?